-- Often, the more “natural toothpastes” that don’t contain SLS also lack the preserving qualities of more synthetic toothpaste and as a result, have a shorter shelf live.
+- Often, the more “natural toothpaste” that doesn’t contain SLS also lacks the preserving qualities of more synthetic toothpaste and as a result, has a shorter shelf life.

 - Some alternative surfactants that are used instead of SLS have a very unpleasant taste, as a result manufacturers often resort to using very strong flavorings just to make to toothpaste seem more pleasant.
 Some of these flavorings can be too harsh for people with sensitive mouths.

 There is also similar sulfate-based chemicals like Sodium Laureth Sulfate(SLES) that have slightly different properties but still have the same foaming and cleaning properties.
 SLES is produced by the ethoxylation of dodecyl alcohol and is considered to be a slightly less irritating surfactant than SLS, although it has faced much of the same viral criticism as SLS.
 There is some extra concern regarding Sodium Laureth Sulfate(SLES) in that there is potential for 1,4-dioxane contamination during the ethoxylation process.
 Although traces of 1,4-dioxane would be lower that which would be considered a threat to health it is understandably a concern for consumers.